eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 ## Goal and Scope
 A recursive route is a routing mechanism in which the routing decision for a specific destination is determined by referring to another routing table, which is then looked up recursively until a final route is resolved.
 Recursive routing is a key concept in routing protocols and is often used in complex network topologies to ensure that data reaches its intended destination, even when that destination is not directly reachable from the originating device.
 In many cases, recursive routes are used in VPN or tunneling scenarios.

+- This HLD focus on recursive route convergence handling.
+Since SONiC doesn't have MPLS VPN support in master, the testing would focus on EVPN and SRv6 VPN only.
+- The approach applied to the handling of recursive routes in Per-VRF.

+## Requirements Overview
+This HLD focuses on Zebra and introduces two enhancements for recursive routes.
+The first is to recalculate route changes (additions/updates/withdrawals) independently, without relying on the protocol client in certain cases.
+The second is to optimize the convergence logic of recursive route.
+If Zebra serves as the control plane, then corresponding adjustments may be made to FPM and Orchagent to collaborate with it, thereby enhancing the overall efficiency of route convergence.

+- Fpm needs to add a new schema to take each member as nexthop group ID and update APP DB.
+(Rely on BRCM and NTT's changes)
+- Orchagent picks up event from APP DB and trigger nexthop group programming.
+Neighorch needs to handle this new schema without change too much on existing codes.
+(Rely on BRCM and NTT's changes)

-## FRR's Current Limitations
+## Zebra Current Approach for Recursive Routes
-FRR Zebra uses struct nexthop to track next hop information.
+Zebra uses struct nexthop to track nexthop information.
 If it is a recursive nexthop, its flags field would be set NEXTHOP_FLAG_RECURSIVE bit and its resolved field stores a pointer which points a list of nexthops obtained by recursive resolution.
 Therefore Zebra keeps hierarchical relationships on the recursive nexthops.

-Because the Linux kernel lacks support for recursive routes, FRR Zebra flattens the next-hop information of recursive routes when transferring it from Zebra to FPM or the Linux kernel.
+Because the Linux kernel lacks support for recursive routes, FRR Zebra flattens the nexthop information of recursive routes when transferring it from Zebra to FPM or the Linux kernel.
 Currently, when a path goes down, Zebra would inform various protocol processes and let them replay routes update events accordingly.

 This leads an issue discussed in the SONiC Routing Working Group (https://lists.sonicfoundation.dev/g/sonic-wg-routing/files/SRv6%20use%20case%20-%20Routing%20WG.pptx).